 Rodney turned his head just enough for John to see his face.
 "Could have fooled me," he muttered.
 "Haven't you heard what everyone is saying?"

 "You also managed to get key information about Kolya's plans to me without him knowing.
-You came up with a way to stall Kolya long enough that he chose to leave the city.
-And then you saved the city.
+You came up with a way to stall Kolya long enough that he chose to leave the city empty-handed.
+And then you saved the city from that tsunami.
 That doesn't sound like someone who's a coward to me."

 John reached across the table and rested a hand on Rodney's unbandaged arm.
 "I'm proud of you, buddy," he said sincerely.
 "You did good."

-He could tell Rodney wasn't ready to believe that quite yet, but at least he'd stopped typing and turned back around on the stool.
+He could tell Rodney wasn't ready to believe that quite yet, but at least McKay had stopped typing and turned around on the stool.

-John stood from the stool suddenly and paced around the work table.
-From talking to Elizabeth, John knew exactly when and why Kolya had nearly pushed Rodney off that balcony.
-If McKay hadn't done a lot of fast-talking … John clenched his hands into fists and hid them behind his back.
-Chances were they would never have found a body, Rodney would have just been gone.
+John stood from the stool and paced around the work table.
+From what Elizabeth had told him, John knew precisely when and why Kolya had nearly pushed Rodney off that balcony.
+If McKay hadn't convinced Kolya to let him go … John clenched his hands into fists and hid them behind his back.
+Chances were, they would never have found a body.
+Rodney would have just been gone.

 John stood at the end of the work table.
 Now or never, he thought to himself.
-"You should let Beckett take a look at your arm," he said calmly.
+"You really should let Beckett take a look at your arm," he said.

 Rodney shook his head and sighed.
 "He probably knows by now," he replied.